andygviola/odbc/README.md

-This repository is a fork from alexbrainman\odbc, original creator.
+This repository is a fork from andygviola\odbc, original creator.

   "odbc driver written in go.
 Implements database driver interface as used by standard database/sql package.
 It calls into odbc dll on Windows, and uses cgo (unixODBC) everywhere else.